1712n/dn-institute/README-DEV.md

 ## Navigation

-Use params `navShowTaxonomies` and `navShowTerms` to configure how sections should appear on the navigation menu.
+Use page params `navShowPages`, `navShowTaxonomies` and `navShowTerms` to configure how sections should appear on the navigation menu.
+Set `true` to show and `false` to hide.

 ## See also